 Jacksonville is only as strong as the lowest reader in the

-our honor students and students of color, culture, nationality
+as our honor students and students of color, culture,

-are respected just as our white students that live in gated
+nationality are respected just as our white students that live

-services to make sure our students are covered and cared for.
+and services to make sure all students are covered and

 TLAM has a newspaper and podcast club that the community